Shreyashh09/LANxfer/README.md

 # LANxfer - Offline LAN File Sharing

 ## 📌 Introduction
 LANxfer is a lightweight, cross-platform tool for offline file sharing over a **local network (LAN/Wi-Fi)** without needing internet access.
 It allows devices to transfer files seamlessly using various offline networking methods.
+Its primary purpose is to cater to users and organizations that prioritize data protection and want to avoid the vulnerabilities associated with traditional file-sharing methods.

 ## 🚀 Features
 - Peer-to-peer file transfer over a local network.